 MARTHA McFARLAND (Mrs. Fezziwig/Solicitor) is an SCR Founding Artist who served as the theatre's Casting Director for 11 years.
-Most recently she appeared as Ursula in Much Ado about Nothing, Mom in True West, Alice in Play Strindberg and reprised her role as Norah in Ah, Wilderness!
-Other roles at SCR include appearances in Our Town, Pygmalion, Private Lives, An Ideal Husband, as Dr. Charlotte Wallace in Beyond Therapy and as part of the Drama-Logue Award-winning ensemble of TomFoolery.
+Most recently she appeared as Mrs. Baines in Major Barbara, Georgette in The School for Wives.
+Ursula in Much Ado about Nothing, Mom in True West, Alice in Play Strindberg and reprised her role as Norah in Ah.
+Wilderness!
+Other roles at SCR include appearances in Our Town, Pygmalion, Private Lives, An Ideal

+Husband, as Dr. Charlotte Wallace in Beyond Therapy and as part of the Drama-Logue Award-winning ensembles of TomFoolery and Side by Side by Sondheim.
 She also appeared as Pope Joan and Louise in both the Second Stage and Westwood Playhouse engagements of Top Girls.
-She appeared in nine of the first ten productions of AChristmas Carol, having missed the first year when she was on a U.S. tour with James Mason in A Partridge in a Pear Tree.
-Ms. McFarland is also a director, having staged Sly Fox and The Foreigner at the Laguna Playhouse and the world premiere of City with the Circle X Company in Los Angeles.
+She has appeared in 17 of the 22 productions of A Christmas Carol, having missed the first year when she was on a U.S. tour with James Mason in A Partridge in a Pear Tree.
+Ms. McFarland is also a director, having staged Sly Fox and The Foreigner at the Laguna Playhouse, Top Girls at UCI and the world premiere of City with the Circle X Company in Los Angeles.
 She is a teacher with the SCR Professional Conservatory and privately in the L.A./Orange County area.
-Ms. McFarland is also a popular voice-over artist, a published poet and the Southern California Casting Director with the Oregon Shakespeare Festival in Ashland, Oregon.
+Ms. Mc-Farland is also a popular voice-over artist, a published poet and the Southern California Casting Director with the Oregon Shakespeare Festival in Ashland.